FamousMaslina/Opti-P2/readme.md

 	* (You can see some examples of apps from the 'Custom Apps' folder or from the root dir of OP2. (for example: 'hardwiz.py' or 'nguess.py')
 	### (BIG DISCLAIMER!
 Custom apps are mostly compatible with the version 0.6.2 and UP!!!
 You can bypass this by not using any keywords like 'cpu, mb, etc')

--Hardware:
+* Hardware:
-	-The easiest way to add hardware is to copy and paste an existing hardware file and modify it.
+	* The easiest way to add hardware is to copy and paste an existing hardware file and modify it.
-	(OP2 has cpus, floppies, gpus, hdds, keyboards, mbs, modems, soundcards and monitors (0.8.6)) (BIOS is a pain to create.
+	* (OP2 has cpus, floppies, gpus, hdds, keyboards, mbs, modems, soundcards and monitors (0.8.6))
+	* (BIOS is a pain to create.
 It changes everytime I add a new type of hardware, and I do not recomend it.
 However, you can try it...)